Jethro Kloss and Back to Eden: Work with Soyfoods

 In the early 1900s, Kloss and his wife operated a branch of the Battle Creek Sanitarium in Rose Lawn, Wisconsin, and later in 1907 a Home Sanitarium in St. Peter, Minnesota.
 Natural healing methods, including hydrotherapy, herbs, and a healthful vegetarian diet were practiced in each place.

 In about 1915 Kloss took over the Nashville Sanitarium Food Factory, a large health food plant in Amqui, Tennessee (near Nashville, 3 miles from Madison College, and right next to Edgefield).
 The plant had been formerly run by the Southern Union Conference of the Seventh-day Adventist Church.
 Here he produced a variety of new and creative health foods including a line of canned meat analogs made from gluten and nuts, cereal grain coffee, whole-wheat flour, five types of crackers, various breakfast foods, malt honey, and malt extract.
 No soy was used.
 Many of these products were based on ideas developed originally by Dr. J.H.
 Kellogg.
-Kloss was not a good business manager; in about 1917 this plant went out of business.
-Shortly thereafter it was purchased by Madison Foods, torn down, and rebuilt on the Madison campus nearby.
+In about 1917 this plant was purchased by Madison Foods, torn down, and rebuilt on the Madison campus nearby.
 Madison Foods invited Kloss to come to Madison and help set up the food factory there.
 He and his family lived and worked at Madison for 2-3 years.
 Many of Kloss' original foods continued to be produced by Madison.
 In about 1920 Kloss and his family went to Brooke, Virginia, where he opened another such food factory plus a health food store, operated it for some years, then sold it.

 Early Work with Soyfoods (1924-38).
-In about 1924, while in Brooke, Kloss started his first experiments with soyfoods, making soymilk and dairylike products, tofu, okara (soy pulp), patties, and meat substitutes, mostly in his home kitchen.
+In about 1924, while in Brooke, Virginia, Kloss started his first experiments with soyfoods, making soymilk and dairylike products, tofu, okara (soy pulp), patties, and meat substitutes the the Kloss food factory.
 It is not clear from whom he first heard and learned about soybeans and soyfoods.
 In 1926 he moved again, this time to Washington, D.C., where he and his family ran a market selling fruits and vegetables on Caroll Avenue.
 He continued his work with soy, and probably met William Morse and LeClerc, both of the USDA, whom he subsequently mentioned in his book Back to Eden.
 He probably learned more about soy from them and their writings.

 In September 1932 an exhibit of soyfoods, organized by William Morse, was sponsored by the American Soybean Association in Washington, D.C.
 Kloss, whose address was listed as Takoma Park, Maryland, exhibited fresh soymilk, pumpkin pie (with soymilk and soy flour), soybean cheese (tofu), soybean bread (20% soy flour), soybean buns, soy sprouts, and soybean cake (Gray 1936).